 8. Oil Circuit Breaker

-Oil circuit breakers are one of the different types of circuit breakers that use oil as a dielectric or insulating material to quench the arc.
-One of the first high-voltage circuit breakers, it primarily utilizes transformer oil.
+Oil circuit breakers are one type of circuit breaker that uses oil as a dielectric or insulating material to quench the arc.

-These circuit breakers employ oil, which has far superior insulating qualities than air.
 Once the contacts split, oil is poured over the CB contacts to quench the arc.

 The oil serves as a heat sink for the heat produced by the arc.
 The distance between the contacts grows as CB breaks its current-carrying contacts within the oil.

 Although there is initially very little space between the contacts, the voltage gradient is quite large.
-As a result, the oil between the contacts begins to ionize and form an arc between them.

 The oil around the arc is vaporized and heated by the arc, which mostly breaks down into hydrogen gas.

 Oil produces nearly ten times as much hydrogen gas in bubbles around the contact area.
-The pressure from the oil around the gas bubbles increased the medium’s de-ionization.

-De-ionization of the medium boosts its dielectric strength, quenching the arc at current-voltage zero.
 In addition, the cooling action of the gas and oil bubbles aids in the quenching of the arc.

 9. Bulk Oil Circuit Breaker (BOCB)

 The pressured gas displaces the oil in the tank, where air at the top serves as a cushion.
-As a result, oil shouldn’t be put in the tank to the top.
+As a result, oil shouldn’t be put in the tank to the top

 10. Gas Breakers

 These are known as SF6 (sulfur hexafluoride) gas breakers because they work by using a certain kind of electronegative gas.
-They can protect buildings’ electronic wiring from potential lightning damage.

 In plain English, they do this by primarily using the abovementioned gas to quench electrical sparks.
-Once the fault occurs, the circuit breaker releases SF6, stopping the arc in its tracks.

-One of the biggest manufacturers of these circuit breakers is Hitachi, and applications for their products are still strong in the US.
-High voltage systems are one of the perfect different types of circuit breakers.
+One of the biggest manufacturers of these circuit breakers is Hitachi and applications for their products are still strong in the US.

 11. Vacuum

-Like other different types of circuit breakers, these circuit breakers read current ratings.
 The primary difference is that the arc will be guided into a vacuum chamber when abnormal electrical conditions develop.

 They provide various benefits, the most important of which are their small size, quiet operation, absence of fire danger, and extended lifetime.